integralfx/MemTestHelper/DDR4 OC Guide.md

    * Set tCCDL to 8.
 Asus UEFIs don't expose this timing.

    Ryzen 3000:
    * Desynchronising MCLK and FCLK can incur a massive latency penalty, so you're better off tightening timings to keep your MCLK:FCLK 1:1.
+See [AMD - AM4](#amd---am4) for more information.
    * Otherwise, set FCLK to whatever is stable (1600MHz if you're unsure).
 2. Loosen primary timings to 18-22-22-42.
 3. Increase DRAM voltage to 1.45v.